fivontwov/locust-project/README.md

 	"password": "password"
 }

--run in httpsClass.py in pyCharmProject by command line: locust -f httpsClass.py
+-  run in httpsClass.py in pyCharmProject by command line: locust -f httpsClass.py
--open locust interface to test in http://localhost:8089/.
+-  open locust interface to test in http://localhost:8089/.
 You can choose Number of users, Spawn rate.
 Host will have in default